AverageHoarder/mkvpropr/README.md

 `  -dec`<br>
 to the `comm_langs` list.

-Using "dec" as an input would then also enable the commentary flag for that track.<br>
+Using `dec` as an input would then also enable the commentary flag for that track.<br>

 Adding forced and hearing impaired flags works the same way:<br>
 You have to add the input you used in `langs` to the `forced_langs` or `sdh_langs` list.